rcboufleur/PeriodicDetrend/README.md

 # binstar_lc_detrend
-An application to model the trend in binary stars light curves.
+An application to model the trend in eclipsing binary stars light curves using periodic priors.
 See example notebook for more details.

 ## Package Dependencies